underscoreio/essential-slick/src/pages/5-data_modelling.md

 A value class is a compile-time wrapper around a value.
-At run time, the wrapper goes away, leaving no allocation or performance overhead in our running code.
+At run time, the wrapper goes away, leaving no allocation or performance overhead[^vcpoly] in our running code.

+[^vcpoly]: It's not totally cost free: there [are situations where a value will need allocation][link-scala-value-classes], such as when passed to a polymorphic method.

-We need to provide Slick with `ColumnTypes` to use these types with our tables.
+To use a value class we need to provide Slick with `ColumnTypes` to use these types with our tables.
 This is the same process we used for Joda Time `DateTimes`: